ADirin/Sep1_Imp_2025/Week4/introduction_to_maven.md

 - dependencies: Lists the external libraries required by the project.
 - build: Contains build settings and plugins.

-2. Dependencies
+### 2. Dependencies
-Dependencies are external libraries or frameworks that your project needs to compile and run.
+**Dependencies** are external libraries or frameworks that your project needs to compile and run.
 Maven manages these dependencies and their versions.

 - To download dependencies, it is not needed to visit the official website of each software.
   - It is enough to visit